-This mode is entered by momentarily pressing the ESC Off switch.
-This mode is intended for times when a more spirited driving experience is desired.
-It is also intended for driving in deep snow, sand or gravel conditions, when more wheel spin than ESC would normally allow is required to gain traction.
+This mode is entered by momentarily pushing the ESC Off switch.
+This mode is intended to be used if the vehicle is in deep snow, sand or gravel conditions and more wheel spin than ESC would normally allow is required to gain traction.

-To turn ESC on again, momentarily press the switch again.
+To turn ESC on again, momentarily pushing the switch again.
 This will restore the normal ESC On mode of operation.